Making Tax Filing Simple

 - Get face-to-face help.In addition to the tax resources offered through MilTax, you can visit a Volunteer Income Tax Assistance office near you or your installation’s Legal Assistance office.
 It also has sites to help our military overseas.
 Find a Volunteer Income Tax Assistance location near you.

 - Be aware of tax scams.
 The Internal Revenue Service posts about the most common tax scams, including shady tax preparers or phishing, on its website.
 Or check with your state’s attorney general’s office.

 - Understand important steps to take if you are deployed.

 What to know about filing tax extensions

 Filing taxes after the official deadline is common, but there are important things to understand.
 The easiest way to get an extension: simply file Form 4668, Extension of Time to File, before the tax deadline.
-Keep in mind that if you owe taxes, you'll be charged interest from the date the payment is due.
+Keep in mind: if you owe taxes, you'll be charged interest from the date the payment is due.
 You may also incur penalties.
-If you are unsure about how to file an extension, or if you simply want guidance, a MilTax advisor can walk you through the appropriate steps and make sure you are including all the essential information as a service member.
+If you are unsure about how to file an extension, or simply want guidance, a MilTax consultant can walk you through the appropriate steps.

 Call Ahead.
-Get started on your taxes now by meeting with a trained MilTax consultant for military-specific information regarding your tax questions — for free.
+Get started on your taxes now by connecting with a MilTax consultant for military-specific information regarding your tax questions — for free.
 Call 800-342-9647 today.
-Or get face-to-face assistance by visiting a Volunteer Income Tax Assistance program location near you.
-Remember: MilTax’s preparation and filing software comes with a 100 percent accuracy guarantee.
+OCONUS/International?
+Click here for calling options.